 Information on services, programs and initiatives to help young people be safe, grow their abilities, and become more involved in their communities.

 Tuesday 11 March 2014

 Young Victorians with a passion for performance, music, dance and design can sign up for the 2014 Wakakirri Secondary School Challenge.

 Music and culture are an important part of any thriving community.
 Young people can get involved through many avenues including the Wakakirri Secondary School Challenge and FreeZA.

 Mentoring aims to provide a structured and trusting relationship in which young people can receive guidance, support and encouragement.

 Young people can get involved in many activities in the community.
 This involvement builds stronger relationships across cultural and age divides and promotes wider opportunities for education, training and employment.

 Young people with a passion for social and business enterprise can boost their skills and capabilities through two new programs – New Gen and Getting Down to Business.
 Through the programs, young people will be supported to start and grow their own enterprises.

 Programs and initiatives to support and assist young people at risk in social situations, including living in unsafe households, or experiencing mental health problems, or drug and alcohol abuse.

-Young people who have recently arrived in Victoria as migrants or refugees can receive support, assistance, through referrals, to services supported by Department of Human Services.
+Young people who have recently arrived in Victoria as refugees can receive support, assistance, through referrals, to services supported by Department of Human Services.